adhvaithr/Pidentify/README.md

 # Pidentify

+Pidentify is an API designed to compute the variance between input data and training datasets.

+It will involve introducing a "p-value" component, which will contribute to determining the p-value for each class, enabling the evaluation of input data deviation from the trained datasets.
+Our objective is to equip researchers with a robust tool that can improve classifier accuracy and streamline validation procedures.

+Only .csv files and numerical data are supported in this API, and please also make sure imported datasets have unified formats (For example.
+ID is the class in first column).

+## How it works

-Pidentify is an API which aims at classifying with P-value.
-This project will make classifier predict whether a test point belongs to any trained catagory.
+API will make classifier predict whether a test point belongs to any trained catagory.

-If not, classifier will say "none of above".
+If given input can be categorized into training sets, prediction works correctly.
+If not, make classifier stop make predictions (by saying "none of above").

 ## Nonlinear square fitting